mario-campos/xget/README.md

 ```

 This is the basic usage of xdccget.
 You can call xdccget --help to understand all currently supported arguments.
-xdccget also uses a config file, which will be placed at your homefolder in .xdccget/config.
-You can modify
-the default parameters to your matters quickly.

 ## Compiling xdccget
 Compiling xdccget is just running make from the root folder of the repository.
 Please make sure, that you have installed